 Figure.
-3. Power density characteristics (P-i) of MCFC on pure H2 compared under different operation parameters.
+3. Power density as a function of current density for MCFC working on pure H2 compared under different operation parameters.

 Both of these Figures clearly show that the best results were obtained for a cell operating on pure hydrogen.
+In the case of the MCFC operation on a different fuel (than pure hydrogen), the situation looks much worse.
 Interestingly, the cell worked better on pure methane than in the case of a mixture of methane and steam.
-In the case of work on a mixture of methane and steam (which is supposed to result in steam reforming of methane at the anode of the cell), the best results were obtained for 700°C and a methane to water ratio of 1:2.
+In the case of work on a mixture of methane and steam (which leads to steam reforming of methane at the anode of the cell), the best results were obtained for 700°C and a methane to water ratio of 1:2 (which is equivalent to steam to carbon ratio S/C equal to 2).
 One would expect that the results should improve with increasing temperature (because it accelerates the methane steam reforming reaction), but at 750°C the results are weaker than at 700°C. This can be explained by the fact that at 750°C the MCFC fuel cell itself begins to operate less well.